rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 Shifting focus to **args**, we can see that we have a definition for `'title'` but not for `'onEnter'`.
 Setting the **args** object on a story function tells Storybook what the _default values_ will be for controls defined in **argTypes**.

-Check out the [args docs](https://storybook.js.org/docs/react/writing-stories/args) and [essential addons docs](https://storybook.js.org/docs/react/essentials/introduction) for additional details.
+Check out the [args docs](https://storybook.js.org/docs/7.5/writing-stories/args) and [Controls Essential addon docs](https://storybook.js.org/docs/7.5/essentials/controls) for additional details.

 Now, let's say you want to execute some side effect when an arg value changes.
 To do this, we're going to introduce a new concept that _is not explicitly a part of Storybook_, `parameters.argActions`.